credativ/plutono/docs/sources/auth/auth-proxy.md

 +++
 title = "Auth Proxy"
-description = "Grafana Auth Proxy Guide " keywords = ["grafana", "configuration", "documentation", "proxy"] aliases = ["/docs/grafana/latest/tutorials/authproxy/"]
+description = "Plutono Auth Proxy Guide " keywords = ["plutono", "configuration", "documentation", "proxy"] aliases = ["/docs/plutono/latest/tutorials/authproxy/"]
 weight = 200
 +++

 # Auth Proxy Authentication

-You can configure Grafana to let a HTTP reverse proxy handle authentication.
+You can configure Plutono to let a HTTP reverse proxy handle authentication.
 Popular web servers have a very extensive list of pluggable authentication modules, and any of them can be used with the AuthProxy feature.
 Below we detail the configuration options for auth proxy.